Elle King: Personal life

 King married a Scottish man named Andrew "Fergie" Ferguson on February 14, 2016.
-The two met only three weeks prior to their wedding, in a hotel lobby in London, England, and announced their engagement 12 days later.
+The two met only three weeks before their wedding in a hotel lobby in London, England, and announced their engagement 12 days later.
 She spoke about their relationship on an episode of Say Yes to the Dress and had his name and their wedding date tattooed on her chest.
-Ferguson was arrested on one count of felony domestic violence on April 23, 2017 in Los Angeles County, California and a divorce petition was filed on May 15, 2017.
+Ferguson was arrested on one count of felony domestic violence on April 23, 2017, in Los Angeles County, California and a divorce petition was filed on May 15, 2017.
 Criminal charges against Ferguson were later dropped and the two briefly reconciled but ended their relationship permanently in 2018.

 On October 9, 2020, King became engaged to tattoo artist Dan Tooker, after dating for one year.
 She gave birth to their son Lucky Levi Tooker on September 1, 2021.
-On March 25, 2024, King revealed that the two had ended their relationship.
-On September 23, 2024, King announced she was pregnant with her second son with Tooker.
-She announced the pregnancy onstage during a Baby Daddy's Weekend tour stop in Tulsa, Oklahoma on September 22 and then shared the news on Instagram.
-She also confirmed that she and Tooker had gotten back together.
-On February 28, 2025, King and Tooker welcomed their second son named Royal Tooker.
+On March 25, 2024, King revealed that the relationship had ended.
+They later reconciled and on February 28, 2025, had a second son named Royal Tooker.

-King reportedly has 55 tattoos, including one of a snake on her neck and the word "brethren" in cursive on her buttock.
+King has 55 tattoos, including one of a snake on her neck and the word "brethren" in cursive on her buttock.
 She told Kate Branch of Vogue in 2018 that she got her first tattoo when she was 14 years old.
 She once worked at a tattoo company called East Side Ink.

 In August 2024, King discussed her childhood and her relationship with her father Rob Schneider on an episode of Bunnie Xo's podcast Dumb Blonde.
-She described her relationship with Schneider as an "ebb and flow" and at that point, the two were "not flowing."
-On growing up with Schneider, she said she would stay summers with him on film sets but that the two rarely spent time together as he was working and that she refused to spend any more summers with him after he decided to send her to weight loss camp.
+She described her relationship with Schneider as an "ebb and flow" and said at that point, the two were "not flowing."
+On growing up with Schneider, she said she would stay summers with him on film sets but they rarely spent time together as he was working.
+She refused to spend summers with him after he sent her to weight loss camp.
 She also mentioned that Schneider would often forget her birthday and that she did not agree with his then-recent comments about women, transgender people, and vaccines.
-Schneider later issued a public apology to her during an interview with Tucker Carlson, saying he loved her and that he hoped she could forgive him for his shortcomings as a father.
-In response, King said that her father apologizing on Carlson's show is "like a double negative... means nothing".
+Schneider later issued a public apology to her during an interview with Tucker Carlson, saying he loved her and he hoped she could forgive him for his shortcomings as a father.
+In response, King said that her father apologizing on Carlson's show is "like a double negative... means nothing."